Murder Must Advertise

 Murder Must Advertise is a 1933 mystery novel by Dorothy L. Sayers, the eighth in her series featuring Lord Peter Wimsey.
 Most of the action of the novel takes place in an advertising agency, a setting with which Sayers was familiar as she had herself worked as an advertising copywriter until 1931.
+In 1990, Murder Must Advertise was placed 22nd in The Top 100 Crime Novels of All Time, a ranking by the members (all crime writers) of the Crime Writers' Association in Britain.
+A similar ranking was made in 1995 by the Mystery Writers of America, putting this novel in 56th place.

 Plot

-Death Bredon arrives at Pym's Publicity Ltd, an advertising agency, to take up the post of junior copywriter.
-He is assigned the room of his predecessor Victor Dean, who has died in a fall down the office's iron spiral staircase.
-The doctor states that death was caused either by a broken neck, due to his landing on his head at the bottom of the stair, or by a wound of the right temple.
-The death appears suspicious, as the victim apparently made no attempt to save himself as he fell.
-Looking through Dean's desk, Bredon discovers a partially-completed letter to the firm's proprietor, Mr Pym, telling him that something 'undesirable' is going on in the office.
+Victor Dean, a copywriter at the advertising agency Pym's Publicity, has recently died in a fall down the office's spiral staircase.
+Dean's death appears suspicious, as he apparently made no attempt to save himself as he fell; and among his belongings is found an unfinished letter to the firm's owner, Mr Pym, warning of something 'undesirable' going on in the office.
+Pym engages the amateur detective Lord Peter Wimsey to investigate the scandal Dean claimed to have discovered.
+Under the name of Death Bredon (his middle names), Wimsey takes a job at the firm as Dean's replacement.

-Bredon befriends Pamela Dean, Victor's sister, so that she can get him into a cocaine-fuelled fancy-dress party hosted by Dian de Momerie, a socialite with whom Dean had been associating.
-Disguised as Harlequin, Bredon attracts the attention of de Momerie and later meets her several times, always in disguise.
-His presence annoys de Momerie's companion Major Tod Milligan, who is supplying her with drugs.
+Various clues turn up: a catapult belonging to 'Ginger' Joe, the office boy; a carved stone scarab belonging to Dean; and £50 in banknotes found in the desk of Tallboy, one of the group managers.
+Meanwhile, Bredon befriends Pamela Dean, Victor's sister, so that she can get him into a cocaine-fuelled fancy-dress party hosted by Dian de Momerie, a socialite with whom Dean had been associating.
+Disguised as Harlequin, Bredon attracts the attention of Dian and later meets her several times, always in disguise.
+His presence annoys Dian's companion, Major Tod Milligan, who is supplying her with drugs.

-It is revealed that Death Bredon is in fact Lord Peter Wimsey, who has been brought in by Pym to investigate Dean's death.
-Various clues turn up: a catapult belonging to 'Ginger' Joe, the office boy; a carved stone scarab belonging to Dean; and £50 in banknotes found in the desk of Mr Tallboy, group manager.

 After having a drink in a Covent Garden pub, newspaper reporter Hector Puncheon discovers that someone has slipped cocaine into his coat pocket.
-Chief Inspector Charles Parker, Wimsey's brother-in-law, suspects that Puncheon has stumbled on Milligan's drugs gang, but finds no further suspicious activity there.
+Chief Inspector Charles Parker, Wimsey's brother-in-law, suspects that Puncheon has stumbled on the drugs gang with which Milligan is associated, but finds no further suspicious activity there.
 It appears that the cocaine is being distributed from a different pub each week.